-In 2023, EPCOR reviewed the Terms and Conditions (T&Cs) included in its various goods and services contracts to ensure the T&Cs contained restrictions on the use of forced labour and child labour.
-Two actions were identified for 2024:
+In 2024, EPCOR updated the Terms and Conditions (T&Cs) included in all of its goods and services contracts to ensure the T&Cs contained restrictions on the use of forced labour and child labour.

+Two actions were implemented in 2024:

-- 1. EPCOR will include a clause restricting the use of forced labour and child labour in the T&Cs used in all of its goods contracts. - 2.
-EPCOR will add a contractual requirement on goods and services providers to notify EPCOR if they identify that forced labour or child labour is used within their business or supply chains.
+- 1. EPCOR added a clause restricting the use of forced labour and child labour in the T&Cs used in all of its goods contracts. - EPCOR added a contractual requirement on goods and services providers to notify EPCOR if they identify that forced labour or child labour is used within their business or supply chains.